LanaMorkva/shape-modeling/assignment2/README.md

 ### 6 - Normal-based v.s. point-based reconstruction ("hound.off")

-As you can see the results received using the normal-based approach are much more realistic even when we use small grid resolution.
+As you can see, the results received using the normal-based approach are much more realistic even when we use small grid resolution.
 Especially good this algorithm work with edges and small parts of the figure, this approach does not cut them off as the point-based one does.
 Another advantage of this algorithm is that we are using much fewer points and there is no need to preprocess and add additional constraints.

 | method       |                        view 01                         |                        view 02                         |